My Story

 The Need

 Users wanted to save their paycheck calculations and run them repeatedly.
 We saw an opportunity to convert free users into paying customers.
+As they used it more, they asked for real payroll features — profiles evolved from a time-saving tool into a small business payroll system.

 The Outcome